Reforms of the Hongwu Emperor: Aftermath

 In the early 15th century, the productivity of soldier-peasant communities declined, and their levies dropped to one-tenth.
 Armies of hereditary soldiers largely lost their combat effectiveness and were gradually replaced by paid mercenaries.
 Instead of being led by hereditary generals, armies were now commanded by military officials and eunuchs.

 The system of small land ownership, which had been politically promoted, did not last.
-By the Jiajing era (1522–1567), the situation had come full circle—from the high concentration of land ownership under the Yuan dynasty, to the predominance of small land ownership in the early Ming, and finally to the gradual resurgence of large estates in the late Ming.
+By the Jiajing era, the situation had come full circle—from the high concentration of land ownership under the Yuan dynasty, to the predominance of small land ownership in the early Ming, and finally to the gradual resurgence of large estates in the late Ming.
 This shift in land ownership also had a significant impact on state administration, as small peasants were the dominant form of ownership and the land tax was the main source of state revenue in the early Ming (and in the early modern economy in general).
 Therefore, agricultural policy played a critical role in all aspects of state administration.
-The natural economy gradually transitioned to a monetary one, with silver replacing the failed paper money.
+The natural economy gradually transitioned to a monetary economy, with silver becoming the primary medium of exchange.
 From the 1430s, taxes were paid in silver.
 The process of switching to silver accelerated in the 1520s with the Single Whip reform, but was not completed before the collapse of the empire in the mid-17th century.
 With the growth of the economy, the use of money became more extensive and individual owners and entire regions became more specialized.
 This led to the development of nationwide long-distance trade and a single internal market during the 15th century.
-The previously relatively egalitarian state, which tightly controlled the movement of its population, transformed into a society with marked differences in property ownership.
-Government interventions became less prominent and people constantly moved in search of livelihood opportunities.